-The India Meteorological Department (IMD) on Friday said that Northeast along with most parts of India will have a warm winter this season.
+The India Meteorological Department (IMD) on November 29, 2019, said that the Northeast along with most parts of India will have a warm winter this season.

-The winter forecast (December 2019- February 2020) released on Friday said except for North, rest of India will experience a warmer winter.
+The winter forecast (December 2019- February 2020) released on Friday said except for the North, the rest of India will experience a warmer winter.

 “In North, the temperatures are expected to be in the normal range with days slightly chillier,” the report said.